huntse/uncarved/content/articles/permissions.md

 and execute as the user permission digit.
 You figure out what permissions you need by adding the bits together.
-If I want a file to be readable and writeable by me and its group and just readable by others, I might run chmod 664 file to change the mode of the file.
+If I want a file to be readable and writeable by me and its group and just readable by others, I might run `chmod 664` file to change the mode of the file.

-Symbolic file permissions
+### Symbolic file permissions

 commands which deal with file permissions often allow you to specify symbolic permissions as follows: u user g group o other r read w write x execute + add specified permission - remove specified permission = make permission exactly equal to this

-So in the example above, I could achieve the results I wanted by chmod ug=rw,o=r file or by looking at the current file mode and using "+" or "-" as appropriate.
-For example, to remove group and world write and execute permissions on a file I might do chmod go-wx file.
-See the man chmod for more details.
-On linux boxes you may have to do info chmod to get all the details because the GNU project don't like manual pages.
+So in the example above, I could achieve the results I wanted by `chmod ug=rw,o=r file` or by looking at the current file mode and using "+" or "-" as appropriate.
+For example, to remove group and world write and execute permissions on a file I might do `chmod go-wx file`.
+See `man chmod` for more details.
+On linux boxes you may have to do `info chmod` to get all the details because the GNU project don't like manual pages.

-Finding out file permissions
+### Finding out file permissions

-You can see a symbolic representation of the permissions on a file or directory by using ls -l.
+You can see a symbolic representation of the permissions on a file or directory by using `ls -l`.
 If you want to understand why files you create get the permissions they do, read about how [umasks][5] work.

-Special file permissions
+### Special file permissions

 I said "move along please", but to reward you for your persistence, these are the meanings of the leftmost digit of four-digit octal file